Sibakumarpanda/Asynchronous_FIFO_Verification_with_UVM/README.md

-# Asynchronous_FIFO_Verification_with_UVM : Asynchronous FIFO Design and UVM based TB Infra development
+# Asynchronous_FIFO_Verification_with_UVM : RTL Design and UVM based TB Infra development

 Background:
 Shorter time-to-market requirements and verification of complex designs have led to the